H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Azure CLI/Enumeration.md

  - az login -u USER@DOMAIN.CORP -p 'PASSWORD' (Authenticate with our compromised account)

+ - az account clear (Logout from our current user)

  - az resource list (Shows all resources that our current user has access to)

  - az vm show --resource-group GROUP --name VM_NAME (Return general information about a VM)